 NIGHTLIFE: Hangar Theater

 Local staged theater in a repurposed airplane hangar.
-Check website for schedule.
+Check the website for the schedule.

 SPA: August Moon Spa at La Tourelle Hotel

-Though it sounds hippy-dippy, this small, intimate professional massage and body treatment establishment is one of the best places in town to sooth your post-gorge-hike muscles.
+Though it sounds hippy-dippy, this small, intimate professional massage and body treatment establishment is one of the best places in town to soothe your post-gorge-hike muscles.
 Open daily 9am-8pm.

 EAT: Maxie’s Supper Club and Oyster Bar